Is Milk Tea Bad for Your Health? Facts, Risks & Benefits Explained

 FAQs

-Is milk tea good for diabetes?
+Is dairy tea good for diabetes?

 No!
 Milk contains natural sugars (lactose), which can also impact blood sugar.
 Milk tea, especially if sweetened, can raise blood sugar levels due to its sugar content, which may not be ideal for individuals with diabetes .